abnayak/autohotkey-scripts/README.md

 Description of scripts:
 -----------------------
-1. closeApplication.ahk :

-Maps Control-q to Alt-F4.
+1. closeApplication.ahk :  Maps Control-q to Alt-F4.
 So, we can close applications by pressing Control+q in UNIX/Mac way.

-2. VolumeControl.ahk :

-Maps Control + Shift + <Numpad +, -, enter> to Volume Up/Down/Mute.
+2. VolumeControl.ahk : Maps Control + Shift + Numpad +/-/enter to Volume Up/Down/Mute.

 Autohotkey keyboard maps: